nielsboecker/HoloRepository-Core/HoloRepositoryUI/README.md

 Note that the `Dockerfile`s are specified independently of the build context through the `-f` flag.
 This is necessary in order to copy `./types`, which would otherwise cause an error as it is outside the default build context.
 The build context therefore needs to be this parent directory.

+### Using docker-compose
+Alternatively, you can start both client and server with one command: `docker-compose up`.
+Note that this will use port 3000 for the client and 3001 for the server, in contrast to a production deployment where the ports would usually be mapped to port 80 on the host.

 ## Integration